micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-12-rashi_en.md

 <b>Of one of your tribes.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>In Binyamin’s portion. <b></b><i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Above, however, it is said, “of all your tribes.”
 How can this be?
 When Dovid purchased the threshing site from Aravna the Yevusite, he gathered the gold from all the tribes; still, the threshing site was in Binyamin’s territory.

 ### passuk 15
 <b>Except, with the fullness of your appetite.</b> What is Scripture’s subject?
 Is it “appetite meat,” permitting it to them without offering the sacrificial portions?
-But it is stated elsewhere, “When Adonoy, your God, expands your borders, etc., and you assert, ‘Let me eat meat, etc.”’ What, then, is the subject here?
+But it is stated elsewhere, “When Hachem, your God, expands your borders, etc., and you assert, ‘Let me eat meat, etc.”’ What, then, is the subject here?
 Sacred animals which were afflicted with a blemish which may be redeemed and eaten anywhere. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Perhaps they may be redeemed even with a transient blemish?
 The Torah therefore teaches, “except.”
 <b>You may slaughter and eat.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>You are not permitted to shear or milk, but only to eat by slaughtering.
 <b>The ritually unclean and the clean.</b> Because this was converted from a sacred sacrifice, concerning which it is said, “Meat which came into contact with anything unclean may not be eaten,” it is necessary <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>to permit the unclean and the clean to eat it in a single plate.
 <b>Like the deer and the gazelle</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>which are not eligible as sacrifices.